Makerspace

 Members can request that a 3D printed object be created on our filament 3D printers.

-Members can requests for objects to be engraved, scored or cut.
+Members can request for objects to be engraved, scored or cut.
 View materials

 Create personalized 2.25" buttons, including shell, pinback, and clear mylar.